You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.

 EnsureCloudSecretPropagated phase is skipped with a logged warning.
 (BZ#1757571)

-Most cluster-scoped resources are not yet handled by the CAM tool.
-If your applications require cluster-scoped resources, you may have to create them manually on the target cluster.
+Cluster-scoped resources, including Cluster Role Bindings and Security Context Constraints, are not yet handled by the CAM.
+If your applications require cluster-scoped resources, you must create them manually on the target cluster.
+(BZ#1759804)

 Incorrect source cluster storage class is displayed when creating the migration plan.
 (BZ#1777869)